riboviz/riboviz/docs/user/run-on-Eddie.md

 `$ ssh -X <YOUR UUN>@eddie.ecdf.ed.ac.uk`

+In the rest of this document, we shall abbreviate your universal username as `$USER`.

 **Note** that access to the cluster is only available from the University network.
 External users should first connect to the University network using the VPN Service.

 ---